Informatica Corp. is the overall leader among data virtualization software vendors, followed by IBM, Composite...

 Data virtualization tools add an abstraction layer to IT architectures that enables information from multiple data sources to be integrated in real time, near-real time or batch, as needed.
 The technology is used to support many types of applications such as real-time business intelligence (BI) reporting, enterprise search and high-performance transaction processing.

 Organizations typically run data warehouses to aggregate cleansed and highly structured data about transactions that can later be analyzed for business insights.
 A key benefit of data virtualization is that it uses standard interfaces to provide access to data wherever it resides, regardless of whether that information is structured.
-For example, an organization could conceivably use data virtualization to combine information from an enterprise resource planning application, a Microsoft Excel file, a data feed from a social media site, and a data warehouse.
+For example, an organization could conceivably use data virtualization to combine information from an enterprise resource application, a Microsoft Excel file, a data feed from a social media site, and a data warehouse.

 “Customers know they want business data,” said Noel Yuhanna, a principal data management analyst with Forrester and co-author of the report.
 “It doesn’t really matter whether it’s structured, unstructured or semi-structured.
 At the end of the day, it’s all business data.”